Engaging with Penn State’s Medical Innovation Ecosystem

 Key Takeaways:

-• Connect with Innovation Partners: Find out how to work with the Center for Medical Innovation and the Center for Biodevices to advance product development and commercialization.
+• Collaborate with Penn State Research and Innovation Hubs: Learn how to work with the Center for Biodevices and the Center for Medical Innovation to support translational research, advance technology development, and engage with industry partners.

 Speakers include: